 End on a Positive Note

-When resigning from a job, ending on a positive note while remaining professional and courteous is essential.
-Thank your manager for the opportunity of working at the company.
-Also, express your appreciation for the other employees you’ve had the chance to work with.
+When resigning from a job, it is essential to end on a positive note while remaining professional and courteous.
+Thank your manager for the opportunity to work at the company, and express your appreciation for the other employees you’ve had the chance to work with.

 Maintain Positive Relationships